William Carroll wins Parsons Award

 William F. Carroll Jr. has been awarded the 2023 Charles Lathrop Parsons Award by the American Chemical Society’s Board of Directors.
 Established in 1952 to honor the executive secretary who helped create today’s ACS, this award recognizes outstanding public service by members of the society.

-Carroll is cited for his career-long public service in the use of science in the development and implementation of state, national, and international environmental policies.
+Carroll is cited for his career-long public service using science in the development and implementation of state, national, and international environmental policies.
 This award also recognizes his extensive volunteer work within ACS.
 “It was a huge honor to be accepted for a Parsons Award, I couldn’t be happier,” says Carroll.

 Carroll made his first foray into science policy in the early 1980s, after overseeing research on combustion products from synthetic polymers.
 Since the mid-1990s, his policy focus has been largely on dioxins’ environmental impact.
 The manufacture of chloralkali products, which OxyChem produces, can emit significant amounts of dioxins.
-Due to his dioxin expertise and policy experience, Carroll was invited to take part in the discussions leading to the Stockholm Convention on Persistent Organic Pollutants.
-20 years after the treaty’s ratification, he remains an important technical resource for its implementation.
+Because of his dioxin expertise and policy experience, Carroll was invited to take part in the discussions leading to the Stockholm Convention on Persistent Organic Pollutants.
+He remains an important technical resource for the treaty’s implementation 20 years after its ratification.

 Upon retiring, Carroll noticed a gap in ACS support for late-career chemists transitioning into retirement.
 As a result, he became a certified professional retirement coach and wrote a workshop for ACS members planning for, or early in, their retirement.
 This workshop is now included in the Career Pathways portfolio.